 The maximum density assigned to each land use designation does not constitute entitlement, nor are property owners or developers guaranteed that an individual project, when tested against the General Plan's policies, will be able or permitted to achieve these maximums.

-Some of the land use designations in this section include building heights and densities that exceed the limits set by Measure Y. Any components in the General Plan that are inconsistent with Measure Y will require voter approval before they can take effect.
-As required by law, for the duration that Measure Y is in effect, any inconsistency between the measure and other provisions of the Strive San Mateo General Plan 2040 shall default to the provisions specified in Measure Y, as stated in Policy LU 1-9.
+Some of the land use designations in the ten study areas shown on Figure I-1 include building heights, densities and FARs that exceed the limits set by Measure Y. Any components in the General Plan that are inconsistent with Measure Y will require voter approval before they can take effect.
+If voters approve a ballot measure to allow the heights, denisities and intensities that exceed the limits set by Measure Y, those higher limits would only apply within the ten study areas.
+The areas outside of the ten study areas would still be subject to the height, density, and intensity limits of Measure Y. As required by law, for the duration that Measure Y is in effect, any inconsistency between the measure and other provisions of the Strive San Mateo General Plan 2040 shall default to the provisions specified in Measure Y, as stated in Policy LU 1-9.

-Table LU-1 lists land use designations and their density, maximum FAR, height limit, and description.
+Table LU-1 lists land use designations and their density, intensity (FAR), height limit, and description of uses that can occur in the designation.
+The density ranges in Table LU-1 establish a maximum density.
+The lower end of the density range is not a required minimum density.